Odrakes1992/CV/README.md

-# CV

-Osneil Drakes

-Chartered tax advisor turned software developer.
+**Osneil Drakes** (***Tax Advisor turned Software Engineer***)

 **Profile**

-After a few painstaking years of studying to pass the Chartered Tax Advisor professional qualification, I wanted a new challenge.

-Having completed the Makers Academy bootcamp, I am now looking for my first role as a Junior Developer, where I can continue learning about clean code, TDD, whilst also picking up a few new languages.

-I have just finished the Makers Academy Bootcamp.
-The bootcamp focussed on Test Driven Development, Pair Programming and Agile software development using some of the stack show above.
+I started my professional career in finance after studying History at university.
+I gravitated towards the problem solving, the research and the opportunity to learn.
+As I was studying I was introduced to the regulatory/tax side of the tech indurstry and really enjoyed its changing and wide-ranging nature.
+I decided to make the career change because I wanted a new challenge and something new to learn.
+I have just finished the Makers Academy Bootcamp which focussed on Test Driven Development, Pair Programming and Agile software development using some of the stack shown below.
 I also picked up some mentees along the way - 4 and counting!

 **Projects**